akuruAI/akuru-token/README.md

 }
 ```

-Saving to the package `vocabs/` directory is allowed for new files.
-Overwriting an existing file there is blocked — delete it manually first.
+Saving new files to the `vocabs/` directory is allowed.
+Overwriting an existing file is blocked.
+Delete it manually first to overwrite.

 ## Running tests